 “For employers that already have internal policies prohibiting harassment of LGBTQ employees, they’re not being told to do anything different from what they’ve already been doing,” said Zeb.
 “But even for those companies, I’d say this decision is very significant.
 It’s one thing when an employer has a written policy and if breached, oh well, that employee breached your policy.
 It’s another thing if that becomes a violation of federal law.”

 The impact this decision has on North Carolina specifically is huge.
 The article mentions that some federal circuit courts of appeals had already ruled that Title VII protected LGBTQ employees, but the 4th Circuit, which includes North Carolina, had not.
 North Carolina doesn’t have any state laws that protect LGBTQ employees from discrimination; therefore, this decision is noteworthy for both North Carolina employers and employees.

 N.C.
 Lawyers Weekly subscribers can read the full article here.

-North Carolina Lawyers Weekly has been providing essential legal news, opinions, and court decisions to its readers since 1988 and is a top source of legal information for practicing attorneys in the state.
-The legal news coverage highlights developments in case law, changes to court rules, verdict & settlement reports and all other news vital to North Carolina lawyers.
+North Carolina Lawyers Weekly provides essential legal news and court decision coverage highlighting developments in case law, changes to court rules, verdict & settlement reports and all other news vital to North Carolina lawyers.
 Lawyers Weekly covers all decisions issued by the North Carolina Supreme Court and the North Carolina Court of Appeals, in addition to the hundreds of rulings from state Circuit Court judges, U.S. District Court judges, 4th U.S. Circuit Court of Appeals judges and other state agencies.